Adversarial Attacks against Binary Similarity Systems: Target systems

 \subsection{SAFE}

-SAFE \cite{massarelli2021function} is an embedding-based similarity model.
-It represents functions in the problem space as sequences of filtered assembly instructions.
-Its feature mapping function $\lambda$ is a self-attentive recurrent neural network (RNN) that operates directly on problem-space objects.

-SAFE first converts the filtered assembly instructions into continuous vectors using an instruction embedding model based on the word2vec~\cite{DBLP:conf/nips/MikolovSCCD13} word embedding technique.
-The model identifies an instruction embedding space, representable as an embedding matrix where each row corresponds to the embedding of a specific filtered instruction.
+SAFE~\cite{massarelli2021function} is an embedding-based similarity model.
+It represents functions in the problem space as sequences of assembly instructions.
+It first converts assembly instructions into continuous vectors using an instruction embedding model based on the word2vec~\cite{DBLP:conf/nips/MikolovSCCD13} word embedding technique.
+Then, it supplies such vectors to a bidirectional self-attentive recurrent neural network (RNN), obtaining an embedding vector for the function.
+The similarity between two functions is the cosine similarity of their embedding vectors.

-SAFE then supplies such instruction embeddings to a bidirectional RNN to obtain a matrix of summary vectors, which it then multiplies by an attention matrix, getting a final embedding matrix representing the entire function.
-Finally, it flattens such matrix and gives the result as input to a final two-layer fully connected network, obtaining the function embedding vector.
-The authors adopt the Siamese architecture to train the model.